nitro2k01/little-things-gb/double-halt-cancel/README.md

 So, we can finally see what the `halt` bug actually is: it's an inhibition of the automatic incrementation of PC, meaning in this case that the previous value of `PC` would be pushed to the stack.

 [^1]: It might seem like a stretch that a call to a `rst` vector would not return.
 However, a fairly common pattern is to use an `rst` for jump tables, where the return address is `pop`ped from the stack and used as the base address for the jump table immediately following the `rst` instruction.
-Doing this after a `halt` instruction is likely, though.
+Doing this after a `halt` instruction is unlikely, though.

 ### The double `halt` bug